rnascunha/esp-components/README.md

 ```
 $ ./run.sh <root-directory> [1]
 ```
-Where `<root-directory>` is the root directory of this project, and `1`, if defined, will make a fullclean (`idf.py fullclean`) before trying build the project (if not set or set something different of `1` it will be make a normal clean).
+Where `<root-directory>` is the root directory of this project, and `1`, if defined, will make a fullclean (`idf.py fullclean`) before trying build the project (if not set or set something different of `1` it will make a normal `clean``).
 For example, if you are at the root directory:
 ```
-$ ./examples/run.sh 1
+$ ./examples/run.sh .
+1
 ----------------------------RUNNING EXAMPLES-----------------------------
 Date: 2023/09/12 15:40:01
 IDF_Version: ESP-IDF v5.2-dev-1962-g53ff7d43db